tfkachmad/8-Week-SQL-Challenge/Case-Study-7-Balanced-Tree-Clothing-Co/README.md

 <details>
 <summary>Questions</summary>

-Write a single SQL script that combines all of the previous questions into a scheduled report that the Balanced Tree team can run at the beginning of each month to calculate the previous monthâ€™s values.

 Imagine that the Chief Financial Officer (which is also Danny) has asked for all of these questions at the end of every month.

 He first wants you to generate the data for January only - but then he also wants you to demonstrate that you can easily run the samne analysis for February without many changes (if at all).